kingluo/lua-resty-ffi/README.md

 Configuration of the library, e.g. etcd endpoints, kafka endpoints, etc.

-The format could be any serialization format, e.g. json, flatbuffer, yaml, as long as it matches the runtime
+The format could be any serialization format, e.g. json, yaml, as long as it matches the runtime

 ### Runtime